pukar10/Molecule-Classifier/README.md

 # Molecule-Classifier
-Machine Learning / Data Mining - Classifer that implements Decision Trees and Naive Bias algorithms to Decide whether a molecule is active or not.
+Machine Learning / Data Mining - Classifier that implements Decision Trees and Naive Bias algorithms to Decide whether a molecule is active or not.
 Binary classification.